-The INAI has drawn up a short model Privacy Notice to be used by any individual or company introducing video surveillance technology on their premises.
+In the past, the data protection authority drew up a short model Privacy Notice to be used by any individual or company introducing video surveillance technology on their premises.

-Said summary Privacy Notice must be visible at the entrance to monitored spaces, and must inform individuals of the purpose of the surveillance and the treatment of the collected information.
+Said summary Privacy Notice must be visible at the entrance to monitored spaces and must inform individuals of the purpose of the surveillance and the treatment of the collected information.